 To find out more scroll down to our frequently asked questions.

 FAQs - Actions you can / can’t do on roadsides

 Who is responsible for roadsides?

-Councils are responsible for most road reserves in their municipality and must make decisions, in consultation with other authorities, on appropriate road management.
+Councils are responsible for most road reserves in their municipality and must make decisions on appropriate road management.
+Often in consultation with other authorities.
 VicRoads is responsible for the highways and main arterial roads.

 What can I do to maintain my roadside?

 You can play a role in looking after roadside reserves and the native plants and animals that live there by protecting native vegetation and controlling weeds.
 Rocks, hollow logs and native vegetation provide habitat for native animals.
 Try to avoid the temptation to "clean it up".
 A mown roadside has little conservation or habitat value.
 Nature isn't "tidy", you can appreciate and enjoy natural environments as they are, rather than attempt to modify them.

 Permission from Moorabool Shire is needed for the collection of firewood from roadsides under their management.
 VicRoads do not currently allow firewood collection on roadsides they manage.